Alibaba Group Holding Limited (BABA) Shares Down Despite Recent Market Volatility

 Goldman gave a rating of “Buy” to BABA, setting the target price at $185 in the report published on April 11th of the previous year.

-Volatility was left at 2.79%, however, over the last 30 days, the volatility rate increased by 2.08%, as shares sank -16.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.36% upper at present.
+Volatility was left at 3.18%, however, over the last 30 days, the volatility rate increased by 4.13%, as shares sank -26.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.46% lower at present.

 Stock Fundamentals for BABA